EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Tekton (*Great*)

-Everything about Tekton is Kubernetes native, so it follows that defining a [Tekton Task](https://tekton.dev/docs/pipelines/) is as simple as creating an appropriate Kubernetes yaml file and applying it.
+Everything about Tekton is Kubernetes native, so it follows that defining a [Tekton Task](https://tekton.dev/docs/pipelines/) is as simple as creating an appropriate Kubernetes YAML file and applying it.
 Tekton's abstraction is to store defined Tasks as Kubernetes resources and execute them by applying another resource known as a TaskRun.
 Since it's all Kubernetes native source controlling these tasks is easily achievable but it also means there's a bit of boilerplate since the abstraction over Kubernetes is pretty shallow (deliberately so).

 Likewise, Tekton Pipelines are a Kubernetes resource that represents a sequence of Tasks to be executed.
 PipelineRuns are the resources that execute Pipelines.